Webbers Falls, Oklahoma: History

-1842 Slave Revolt
+1842 slave revolt

 On November 15, 1842, more than 25 slaves revolted in the largest action and escape in Cherokee territory.
 Mostly from Joseph Vann's and his father's plantations, the slaves locked masters and overseers in houses and cabins, stole guns and ammunition, horses and mules, food, and other supplies, then started traveling south.
 Their goal was to reach Mexico, where they knew slavery had been abolished.
 They picked up about 10 slaves in Creek territory along the way, and later freed a family of eight slaves from two slavecatchers, killing the latter.

 After the first pursuers returned for reinforcements, the Cherokee National Council ordered about 87 men of the Cherokee Militia, under Captain John Drew, to apprehend the fugitives.
 The militia caught up with the fleeing slaves north of the Red River on November 28.
 The militia returned the fugitives to Tahlequah on December 8.
 Five were executed for having killed two slavecatchers they encountered to free a fugitive slave family from the Choctaw reservation.
 Vann put his surviving slaves to work as laborers and coal stokers on his steamboats.